 If nanotechnology delivers efficient means of making affordable, durable and quality energy sources like batteries, nations that depend on export of fuel commodities like crude oil will suffer devastating economic impacts.
 A nation like Nigeria that earns more than 85% of its foreign earnings from crude oil could see riots and banditries across its cities from displaced workers.

-As nanotechnology disrupts the global market structures and displaces commodities, sub-Sahara Africa could witness major crises fueled by job losses and reduced incomes.
-Lack of capability to transition to new industries or markets will make these crises prolonged with effects that will affect their political and economic stabilities.
-The world will potentially see clusters of nano-conflicts across African cities and villages when mining and extraction offer little economic values.
-Unless Africa develops a knowledge strategy and transforms itself to a knowledge-power.
+As nanotechnology disrupts the global market structures and displaces commodities, sub-Saharan Africa could witness major crises fueled by job losses and reduced incomes.
+Lack of capability to transition to new industries or markets will make these crises prolonged with effects that will affect their political and economic stability.
+The world will potentially see clusters of nano-conflicts across African cities and villages when mining and extraction offer little economic values unless Africa develops a knowledge strategy and transforms itself to a knowledge-power.